‘A miracle’: Woman alive after 2×4 flies off semi, smashes through windshield - NewsBreak

 “I’m so thankful and blessed that I walked away from it with, you know, very little injury,” she said.
 “It was a miracle, actually.”

-Pruitt said it’s not uncommon for first responders to see accidents like this, but not all have as positive of an outcome.Brian Laundrie’s neighbors making $3,500 per week renting lawn to media
+Pruitt said it’s not uncommon for first responders to see accidents like this, but not all have as positive of an outcome.Judge at center of ‘Final Disrespects’ investigation facing trial on gun charge

 “We don’t think about something coming off of that truck, and it could be something coming in the opposite direction,” he said.
 “We worry about the cars, and maybe colliding with the cars, and not necessarily the objects maybe on those cars.”